vvflow/vvflow/utils/vvxtract/vvxtract.1.md

   * -h, --help :
     show manpage and exit

-  * --list:
+  * -l, --list:
     list all datasets in file and exit

-  * --info:
+  * -i, --info:
-    show general information about the file and exit.
+    show general information about the file and exit

-    The optut is:
-    * internal caption (hdf attribute 'caption');
-    * creation time (hdf attribute 'time_local');
-    * creator version (hdf attributes 'git_info', 'git_rev').
-    This is default when no dataset is specified.
+## SEE ALSO
+  vvcompose(1)